adiaz1998/Project-News-App/README.md

 Users can also follow other users who are utilizing the application, and also view which articles are the hottest at the moment.

+Users can input keywords to see articles of their favorite topics.

+Users can view images of articles without having to go to the article website.

 # Usage
 Example Usage (you can experiment yourself by opening the application and registering for an account here)